Vom1124/RasPi_GPS_IMU/README.md

   Packages to be installed:

   1) GPS_RTK2:
-      The only package required to be installed additional to the python is pyserial for python serial port communication, which can be installed using
+      The only package required to be installed additional to the python is pyserial for python serial port communication, which can be installed using the following.

          pip install pyserial
       for python